awsdocs/aws-systems-manager-user-guide/doc_source/getting-started-agent.md

 + Attach the instance profile to an existing Amazon EC2 instance: [Attach an IAM role to an instance](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/iam-roles-for-amazon-ec2.html#attach-iam-role) in the *Amazon EC2 User Guide*

 **Windows Server instance**
-To practice installing or updating SSM Agent on an Amazon EC2 instance for Windows Server, follow the steps in [Manually install SSM Agent on EC2 instances for Windows Server](sysman-install-win.md)\.
+To practice installing or updating SSM Agent on an Amazon EC2 instance for Windows Server, follow the steps in [Manually installing SSM Agent on EC2 instances for Windows Server](sysman-install-win.md)\.

 **Linux instance**
-To practice installing or updating SSM Agent on an Amazon EC2 instance for Linux, follow the steps for your Linux operating system type in [Manually install SSM Agent on EC2 instances for Linux](sysman-manual-agent-install.md)\.
+To practice installing or updating SSM Agent on an Amazon EC2 instance for Linux, follow the steps for your Linux operating system type in [Manually installing SSM Agent on EC2 instances for Linux](sysman-manual-agent-install.md)\.

 **macOS instance**
- To practice installing or updating SSM Agent on an Amazon EC2 instance for macOS, follow the steps in [Installing and configuring SSM Agent on EC2 instances for macOS](install-ssm-agent-macos.md)\.
+ To practice installing or updating SSM Agent on an Amazon EC2 instance for macOS, follow the steps in [Working with SSM Agent on EC2 instances for macOS](install-ssm-agent-macos.md)\.